 These patient information animations have been developed to help female patients and others involved in their care understand some of the complexities involved in undergoing incontinence surgery and to help patients make an informed choice on the various potential surgical treatment options.
 It is designed to help patients think about what an operation might mean for them and potential questions to ask.

-Bladder tumour resection - A papillary bladder tumour resected using a loop & electric current down to the level of the bladder muscle.
+Bladder tumour resection - A papillary bladder tumour resected using a loop and electric current down to the level of the bladder muscle.

-HoLEP (Holmium laser enucleation of prostate) - The laser is used to detach each prostate lobe in turn, releasing them into the bladder where they are shredded & evacuated using a morcellator.
+HoLEP (Holmium laser enucleation of prostate) - The laser is used to detach each prostate lobe in turn, releasing them into the bladder where they are shredded and evacuated using a morcellator.

 Laser Endopyelotomy- Incision of a secondary obstruction at the ureteropelvic junction (UPJ) using a rigid ureteroscope; follows previous failed open surgery (courtesy of Mr Oliver Wiseman, Consultant Urologist)

 Percutaneous stone removal - Ultrasonic fragmentation of a kidney stone by the percutaneous route (ultrasound probe visible in lower part of screen) followed by large fragment extraction with forceps

 Litholapaxy (crushing a bladder stone) - A special instrument (lithotrite) is inserted into the bladder and used to crush the stone into small pieces.
 The fragments are then evacuated from the bladder.